SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### parametric polymorphism

+Parametric polymorphism is polymorphism that only uses one implementation, instead taking a generic (that is perhaps subject to some contraints) and performing one's operatons based on that.
 A generic is a stand-in for a type that is not yet specified or unknown.

-A generic may be constrained in some way.
+#### type parameters & generics

+A type parameter is a specifier of one or more types that a thing (callable unit, object, ...) is defined over.
+Type parameters go in angle brackets.
+Type parameters are generally written in UpperCamelCase Within type parameters, multiple type specifiers are separated by `, `.
-Generics are most often specified via type parameters.
+Generics are specified within type parameters.
-Parametric polymorphism is polymorphism that only uses one implementation, instead taking a generic (that is perhaps subject to some contraints) and performing one's operatons based on that.
-Javas ArrayList, C# List and Rusts vec are dynamic arrays defined over a generic, and are thus parametrically polymorphic.
-C# List and rusts vec are monomorphosized for each type usedas a generic; Javas ArrayList instead only generates a single implementation for ArrayList<Object> - therefore in Java all values in an ArrayList must be boxed.
-In Rust, parametric polymorphism using generics is monomorphizised, so that Option<T> with e.g. i32 and f64 produces the relaizations Option_i32 and Option_f64
+Names of generics are typically single characters.
+A generic of any type is typically indicated T

+#### constrainment

+Many languages have a way to specify contraints a generic should satisfy.
+Rust specifies a set of traits as constraints for generics, these are called »trait bounds«.
 Trait bounds are a set of traits that a generic must satisfy.
 In rust, we may specify trait bounds by indicating it within a type parameter as \<<generic>: <trait-list>\>, with a 'where clause', or by not using generics at all and instead writing the type as `impl <trait-list>` trait-list ::= <trait-name>{ + <trait-name>}
 where-clause-syntax ::= where {<generic>: <trait-list><newline>}
+TS allows specifying constraints for generics via the `extends` keyword.

+#### implementation & monomorphization

+Javas ArrayList, C# List and Rusts vec are dynamic arrays defined over a generic, and are thus parametrically polymorphic.
+C# List and rusts vec are monomorphosized for each type usedas a generic; Javas ArrayList instead only generates a single implementation for ArrayList<Object> - therefore in Java all values in an ArrayList must be boxed.
+In Rust, parametric polymorphism using generics is monomorphizised, so that Option<T> with e.g. i32 and f64 produces the relaizations Option_i32 and Option_f64.

 Interfaces/traits often enable parametric polymorphism.